DataDog/datadog-api-client-java/api_docs/v2/RolesApi.md

 > RolesResponse listRoles(parameters);

-Returns all roles, including their names and IDs.
+Returns all roles, including their names and their unique identifiers.

 ### Example